SonaSarmadi/meltdown_spectre_flaws/meltdown_spectre_summary.md

 Q: Am I affected by the vulnerability?
 A: Most certainly, yes.

-Q: Which systems are affected by Meltdown?
+Q: Which systems are affected by Meltdown?<br />
 A: Desktop, Laptop, and Cloud computers may be affected by Meltdown.
 More technically, every Intel processor which implements out-of-order execution is potentially affected, which is effectively every processor since 1995 (except Intel Itanium and Intel Atom before 2013).

 Q: Meltdown have only been verified on Intel processors.
 It is unclear whether AMD processors are also affected by Meltdown.
 A: According to Arm, some of their processors are also affected.

+Which systems are affected by Meltdown?<br />
+"We successfully tested Meltdown on Intel processor generations released as early as 2011.
+Currently, we have only verified Meltdown on Intel processors.
+At the moment, it is unclear whether AMD processors are also affected by Meltdown.
+According to ARM, some of their processors are also affected."
+Ref: [meltdownattack](https://meltdownattack.com/#faq-fix)

-Q: Which systems are affected by Spectre?
+Q: Which systems are affected by Spectre?<br />
 A: Almost every system is affected by Spectre: Desktops, Laptops, Cloud Servers, as well as Smartphones.
+"We have verified Spectre on Intel, AMD, and ARM processors.
+Ref: [meltdownattack.com](https://meltdownattack.com/#faq-fix)

-Q: Is there any known exploit for Meltdown or Spectre?
+Q: Is there any known exploit for Meltdown or Spectre?<br />
 A: We are not aware of any public exploit.

-Q: Can antivirus detect or block this attack?
+Q: Can antivirus detect or block this attack?<br />
 A: While possible in theory, this is unlikely in practice.
 Unlike usual malware, Meltdown and Spectre are hard to distinguish from regular benign applications.
 However, antivirus may detect malware which uses the attacks by comparing binaries after they become known.

-Q: What can be leaked?
+Q: What can be leaked?<br />
 A: If your system is affected, the exploit can read the memory content of your computer.
 This may include passwords and sensitive data stored on the system.

 References